Gowtham-app-developer/MVP-using-Java/README.md

 - It as Model-View-Presenter architecture.
 - View more separated from Model and the Presenter is the mediator between Model and View.
-- Easier to create unit tests
+- Easier to create unit tests.

 __Model__